-One abiding or universal theme in Unitarian Universalism is that of Love.
+One abiding or universal theme in Unitarian Universalism has historically been that of Love.
 How we covenant with one another as groups and congregations to show that Love, and how we reach out into the world with words and deeds to cultivate Love.

 Seven Guiding Principles:

 - The inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement to spiritual growth in our congregations;

 - A free and responsible search for truth and meaning;